lsk567/lf-verifier-playground/README.md

-# Verifying Lingua Franca programs with UCLID5
+# Verifying Reactor Systems

-This repository hosts the slides and source code produced in the process of verifying Lingua Franca programs using the UCLID5 verification engine.
+This repository hosts the slides and source code produced in the process of verifying reactor systems.

 ### Running an LF program
 Please refer to the [LF Wiki](https://github.com/icyphy/lingua-franca/wiki/Downloading-and-Building) for installation instructions.